fire1ce/3os.org/docs/infrastructure/synology/disable-dms-listening-on-80-443-ports.md

     synoservicecfg --restart nginx
     ```

-In order to presist the changes, we will create a `Scheduled Task` to run the above script on each reboot.
+In order to persist the changes, we will create a `Scheduled Task` to run the above script on each reboot.

 Head to `Control Panel` and find `Task Scheduler`, then click `Create` and select `Triggerd Task` - `User-defined script`.